-Our Healthy Diet Plans are designed to help promote good digestive health, including plenty of probiotic and prebiotic ingredients to help boost good gut bacteria, such as live bio-yogurt.
-We've paid attention to the preparation methods for many of our recipes to allow you to get the most out of them, such as pre-soaking oats to increase the amount of beneficial resistant starch in your breakfast, as well as creating a delicious creamy texture to porridge.
-Sign up today to receive your free online access to the plan.
+Our Healthy Diet Plans are designed to help promote digestive health, including plenty of probiotic and prebiotic ingredients to help boost good gut bacteria.
+If you haven’t already, sign up today to receive free online access to the plan.

-We asked nutritional therapist, Kerry Torrens, for her three top tips to improve your digestion, plus how the recipes from our latest Healthy Diet Plan can help you achieve your goal.
+We asked nutritionist Kerry Torrens BSc.
+(Hons) PgCert MBANT for her three top tips to improve your digestion, plus how the recipes from our latest Healthy Diet Plan can help you achieve your goal.

 1. Eat mindfully